back to top

 The on demand economy is more about access rather than ownership.
 This concept is similar to freelancing.
 The workers connect to the clients to perform tasks as needed on a temporary basis.
 This economy works by taking a service, e.g., dog sitting, meal delivery or beauty care.
 Then when a customer is in need, they connect to the service provider.

-This way food delivery apps, pet sitting apps and such other online platforms work on the on demand economy. (read – how does on demand work?)
+This way food delivery apps, pet sitting apps and such other online platforms work on the on demand economy. (read – how does on demand work)

 This way, there are many ways to execute the marketplace business model but you have to decide the right model that can fulfill the purpose of your business and improvise your idea.

-Understanding Online Marketplace Revenue
+Marketplace Revenue Model

 After knowing all about the marketplace business model, you may be keen to start an online marketplace platform.
 But that is not all.
 You need to think of an effective and scalable business model with a profitable revenue stream.
 Just like there are different strategies for executing the marketplace business model, there are different revenue streams.